 Former Mastro Auctions CEO Bill Mastro was released from the federal prison camp at Pekin, IL last month.

-According to the Federal Bureau of Prisons, Mastro would have served about five months of a 20-month sentence handed down last August was sentenced in August, two years after he admitted to various types of fraud from 2002-2009 including an ongoing shill bidding scheme.
+According to the Federal Bureau of Prisons, Mastro would have served about five months of a 20-month sentence handed down last August, two years after he admitted to various types of fraud from 2002-2009 including an ongoing shill bidding scheme.
 He began serving his sentence in late November 2015.